Intika-Linux-KDE/kde-dolphin-single-instance/README.md

 - If current window is minimized when oppening a folder the window is restored

 # How to ?
-- Just add those files in the src folder of Dolphin
+- Just add those files in the src folder of Dolphin, And
 - Add 'dolphinsinglewindow.cpp' to src/CMakeLists.txt DOLPHINSRC and you are ready to go.

 # Complicated ?